 Phone: (325) 677-1444, Ext.
 5567

-Upward Bound (UB) is an intensive intervention program that prepares students for higher education through various enrichment courses.
-Campus-based UB programs provide students instruction in literature, composition, mathematics, science, and foreign language during the school year and the summer.
-UB also provides intensive mentoring and support for students as they prepare for college entrance exams and tackle admission applications, financial aid, and scholarship forms.
-More than 70,000 students are being served by 956 Upward Bound projects.
+Upward Bound (UB) is an intensive intervention program that prepares younger students for higher education through various enrichment courses.
+Campus-based UB programs provide students instruction in literature, composition, mathematics, science and foreign language throughout the year.
+UB also provides intensive mentoring and support for students as they prepare for college entrance exams and tackle admission applications, financial aid and scholarship forms.